 Take a golf cart as far east as you can go for quieter stretches of sand – just watch out for crocodiles in the brackish lagoons nearby.

-Take in the night lights
+Take in the mellow nightlife

-Nights on Isla Holbox are as laid back as the days.
+Nights on Isla Holbox are as laid-back as the days.
 Although you’re not going to find the pulsating club nights and rowdy bars common to places like Cancún, Tulum and Playa del Carmen, there is still a fun nightlife scene on the island.

 My favorite thing to do in Isla Holbox

 One of nature’s most beguiling spectacles, bioluminescence is the ghostly glow of phytoplankton when disturbed by fish or waves along the shoreline, and it happens regularly off the shores of Holbox.
+The best time to experience it is when the moon is in the dimmest phases of its cycle, particularly from June to August.

 How much money do I need for Isla Holbox?

-• Transportation: M$1800 (US$89) per person, including M$600 (US$30) for a bus ticket to Chiquilá, M$600 (US$30) for a round-trip ferry ticket and M$600 (US$30) for an onward bus ticket
+• Transportation per person: M$1800, including M$600 for a bus ticket to Chiquilá; M$600 for a round-trip ferry ticket; and M$600 for an onward bus ticket

-• Hotel double room: M$1000–3000 (US$49–147)
+• Night in a hotel with a double room: M$1000–3000

-• Boat tour to Punta Mosquito or similar: M$1050 (US$52)
+• Boat tour to Punta Mosquito: M$1050

-• Coffee: M$70 (US$3.50)
+• Coffee: M$70

-• Dinner for two: M$700 (US$35)
+• Dinner for two: M$700

-• Beer/pint at a bar: M$60 (US$3)
+• Beer at a bar: M$60

 Can I use US dollars in Isla Holbox?

-Yes, US dollars are accepted almost everywhere.
+US dollars are accepted almost everywhere.
 Yet it’s worth considering that when you pay using dollars, you’re unlikely to be getting a favorable exchange rate.
 Wherever possible, pay in cash, with Mexican pesos.

-What else should I consider when visiting Isla Holbox?
+Where should I stay in Isla Holbox?

 Explore related stories